fantom787/GoogleKeepClone/README.md

 # Getting Started with Create React App

+This is a Google Keep inspired, Notes keeping app.
+The best part?
+All the notes you save are kept locally on your computer! using your browser's LocalStorage.
+So, no more worrying about giving access to your secrets to 3rd-party companies.
+Built in React.js with ❤️
-Live Website at ->https://fantom787.github.io/GoogleKeepClone/ This is a React App Clone of Google Keep made using react js in this u can Add delete Notes in future i will connect it with mongodb So as to save the notes
+in this user can Add delete Notes in future i will connect it with mongodb So as to save the notes Online.
+Live Website at ->https://fantom787.github.io/GoogleKeepClone/

 ## Available Scripts